magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 # 4a: Cooperative Multitasking

-We will build a minimum kernel that can schedule multiple cooperative tasks.
+Results with UART output:

 ![](qemu-sched.gif)

 **Source code location: p1-kernel/src/lesson04a**

-## Roadmap
+## Overview
 From this experiment onward, our kernel starts to schedule multiple tasks.
 This makes it a true "kernel" instead of a baremetal program.

-We will intentionally leave out interrupts, i.e. **timer interrupts are OFF**.
+This experiment focuses on scheduling and task switch.
 Tasks must voluntarily yield to each other.
-As a result, this experiment focuses on scheduling and task switch.
-We defer interrupt handling to upcoming experiment. .
+We defer interrupt handling to upcoming experiment.
+We will intentionally leave out interrupts, i.e. **timer interrupts are left OFF**.

-We will implement:
+**Roadmap.** We will implement:

 1. The `task_struct` data structure
 2. Task creation by manipulating `task_struct`, registers, and stack
 3. Minimalist memory allocation
-4. A minimalist task scheduler
+4. Minimalist task scheduling
    <!--- counter. must be maintained in timer_tick() for accounting ... --->

-**Processes vs tasks**.
+**Processes or tasks?**.
 As we do not have virtual memory yet, we use the term "tasks" instead of "processes".
+Note: in Linux both thread and processes are just different types of tasks; the difference is in how they share address spaces.

 ## Key data structures